PUMA Running Campaign

 IGNITE YOUR CITY was a film and photography series featuring "ten global running crews as they IGNITE their respective cities by pushing the bounds of their run with the IGNITE line of running and training shoes."
-I worked alongside Juliet Zulu's creative team to develop several the film series' core concepts, inline with the creative direction, and communicate the vision in the pitch deck.
+I worked alongside Juliet Zulu's creative team to develop several of the film series' core concepts and I communicated the vision in the pitch deck.
 The #IGNITETokyo film turned out particularly well.
 Below you'll find excerpts from the pitch, including my original content.

 Internet Content Writing and Editing: Juliet Zulu Journal